Wisdom From Experts

 Key takeaways from “How to Decide”

 From Annie Duke's book "How to Decide."
 Key takeaways from "How to Decide" Beware of overconfidence.
+Be skeptical of yourself.
 "The tendency toward overconfidence vexes decision-making.
 In general, we don’t question our own beliefs enough.
-We have too much confidence in what we think we know...
+We have too much confidence...

 Why is it important to use probabilities in decision making?